open-ce/open-ce-builder/doc/README.open_ce_build.md

 files within the `open-ce` directory and be relative to the directory containing the root level `open-ce` directory.

+Note: As setuptools now needs to be built as part of OpenCE.
+Follow the following steps to build all packages via `--container_build` option:
+1. Pass `--build-arg CONDA_ADD_PIP_AS_PYTHON_DEPENDENCY=0` to build common-deps.yaml first.
+2. Next pass `--build-arg CONDA_ADD_PIP_AS_PYTHON_DEPENDENCY=1` to build opence-env.yaml.

 ### Use System MPI

 By default, building the entire